facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-destructure-assignment-to-global.expect.md

 ```
   1 | function useFoo(props) {
 > 2 |   [x] = props;
-    |   ^^^ [ReactForget] InvalidReact: This reassigns a variable which was not defined inside of the component.
+    |   ^^^ InvalidReact: This reassigns a variable which was not defined inside of the component.
 Components should be pure and side-effect free.
 If this variable is used in rendering, use useState instead. (https://react.dev/learn/keeping-components-pure) (2:2)
   3 |   return { x };
   4 | }
   5 |